Health for kids: the role of your family GP

 Hand, foot and mouth disease

 Hand, foot and mouth disease causes a rash, small mouth ulcers and blisters on hands and feet.
-It’s a mild and harmless infection.
-If your child has mouth ulcers, they might go off their food and refuse fluids.
-Make sure your child is drinking enough fluid.
+It’s a mild infection, and most children get better quickly.
+If your child has mouth ulcers, they might lose interest in eating and drinking.
+Make sure your child is drinking enough fluid to avoid dehydration.

 Impetigo

 Impetigo or school sores usually starts as flat spots or small blisters anywhere on your child’s body.
 The spots might fill up with yellow or green pus, burst or crust over.
-The blisters can be itchy.
-If you think your child has impetigo, go to the GP, because your child needs antibiotics.
-Impetigo is highly contagious, so keep your child at home until they’ve been on antibiotic treatment for at least 24 hours.
+The sores can be itchy.
+If you think your child has impetigo, go to the GP, because your child usually needs antibiotics.
+Impetigo is highly contagious, so keep your child at home for at least 24 hours after starting treatment.

 Head lice or nits

-These insects attach themselves to children’s hair, lay eggs (often called nits), and cause a lot of scratching and itching.
-You can remove head lice by combing wet hair with conditioner or using anti-lice products.
+These small, wingless insects attach themselves to children’s hair, lay eggs (often called nits), and cause a lot of scratching and itching.
+Head lice can’t jump or fly but they can crawl, so they spread only when people are in close contact – for example, when heads are close together.
+You can remove head lice by combing wet hair with conditioner or using anti-lice products from your pharmacy.
 Keep your child at home until the day after you’ve treated the head lice.

 Warts